 Before you attempt to change your lifestyle, ask yourself what’s the reason for the commitment.
 This introspective act will determine if you have what it takes, entrepreneurs with a strong motive are less likely to give up halfway.

-If you can’t let go of approval-seeking behaviors or can’t manage to do anything without company, you’ll have a hard time leaving the employee mindset.
+If you can’t let go of approval-seeking behaviors or can’t manage to do anything without peers, you’ll have a hard time leaving the employee mindset behind.

 Forget about instant rewards and expect delayed results

 You won’t have a paycheck to rely on anymore, you’ll be on your own.
 It’s up to you to work harder than you ever had now, in order to reap the benefits later.

 As an employee, you’re working every day for a paycheck of a specific amount.
 As an entrepreneur, you’ll be working for yourself to grant your freedom, with unlimited potential income.

 You’ll have to be in a constant learning state, but not everything you learn will be practical.
 It’s crucial to distinguish what is just a piece of information from what is appliable in the real world.

 You’ll never find out what would’ve worked if you never try.
 Eliminate these words from your brain: would of, could of, should of.
 Replace them with immediate action every time a bright idea strikes you.